 Sleep Apnea Treatment

-Do you have trouble breathing while you sleep?
+Do you have trouble feeling rested after you wake up?
+Maybe you snore loudly?
 You may have sleep apnea.
 While occasional snoring may be because of a virus or allergic reaction, consistent snoring problems often indicate sleep apnea, which can be serious if left untreated.

 While medical doctors can diagnose and treat sleep apnea, did you know dentists can, too?
 Dr. DeStefano at DeStefano Dentistry provides sleep apnea treatment, including oral appliances.
 Often, dental treatment options are more convenient and comfortable.